-In accordance with established consultation guidelines, the Division of Health Care Financing and Policy (DHCFP) is notifying Nevada tribes of the following proposed change in policy:
+In accordance with established consultation guidelines, the Division of Health Care Financing and Policy (DHCFP) is notifying Nevada tribes of the following update to proposed change in policy:

-Pending legislative approval of Senate Bill 154, DHCFP is proposing to submit an 1115 Substance Use Disorder (SUD) Demonstration Waiver application through the Centers for Medicare and Medicaid Services (CMS).
-In an effort to combat the ongoing opioid crisis, CMS created an opportunity under the authority of section 1115(a) of the Social Security Act for states to demonstrate and test flexibilities to improve the continuum of care for beneficiaries with substance use disorders (SUDs) including Opioid Use Disorder.
+In April of 2021, DHCFP notified Nevada tribes of proposed submission of an 1115 Substance Use Disorder (SUD) Demonstration Waiver application through the Centers for Medicare and Medicaid Services (CMS).
+In effort to combat the ongoing opioid crisis, CMS created an opportunity under the authority of section 1115(a) of the Social Security Act for states to demonstrate and test flexibilities to improve the continuum of care for beneficiaries with substance use disorders (SUDs) including Opioid Use Disorder.